erenocal/my-todo-app/PRODUCT_LOG.md

 ### **Immediate (This Week)**
 1. Complete bug fixes and testing
-2. Optimize performance and bundle size
+2. Deploy to Vercel for hosting
+3. Test deployment on multiple devices
-3. Prepare for initial release
+4. Prepare for initial release

 ### **Short Term (Next 2 Weeks)**
 1. Add error boundaries and loading states